 information document at these sites.

 Medical Claim Form here

 students.
-However, to assist you in finding other policies that meet minimum
+However, to assist you in finding other policies that meet our

-requirements of the "Affordable Care Act."
-You may also do a Google search (type in
+also meet the requirements of the "Affordable Care Act."
+You may do a Google search (type in

 international student insurance) to find more providers offering international